Last Updated on March 13, 2026 by Ewen Finser

 Choosing the right salon management software can feel a lot like picking a new stylist.
 There’s a lot of promise upfront, but the real difference is in the experience.
 If you’re a busy salon owner, spa manager, or stylist, you already know that not all platforms are created equal, which is why I want to compare two players, Boulevard and Meevo.

-The quick breakdown: Boulevard is a platform designed for businesses like spas, salons, and Med spas.
-The platform and its corresponding app can help you grow your business and improve the client experience with things like client management, appointment scheduling, marketing, and other business operations.
+Boulevard is built for businesses like spas, salons, and Med spas.
+The platform and its app can help you grow your business and improve the client experience with tools for client management, appointment scheduling, marketing, and other business operations.

-Meevo is a comparative salon and spa software that offers marketing, reporting, scheduling, and POS.
+Meevo is a similar salon and spa software that offers marketing, reporting, scheduling, and POS features.
 Their costs are about the same, their intended business audiences are roughly the same, but there are some very important ways in which they differ.
 Let’s check it out.

-Boulevard comes with a slightly lower up-front cost, and it also has a much better value and ROI compared to Meevo.
+My Fav: Boulevard comes with a lower up-front cost, and I think it has a much better value and ROI compared to Meevo.
 I like some of what Meevo offers, but Boulevard is a better long-term solution.

 Boulevard Features

-• Contactless Check-in: Boulevard Duo app running on an iPad lets customers check in, complete digital forms, make contactless payments, and send a notification to staff of their arrival
+- Contactless Check-in: Boulevard Duo app on iPad lets customers check in, complete digital forms, make contactless payments, and send a notification to staff of their arrival

 Meevo Features

-• Intended for: Salons, Cosmetology Schools, and Med Spas
+- Intended for: Salons, Spas, Cosmetology Schools, and Med Spas

 Front Desk